magma/magma/docs/readmes/lte/hil_tests.md

 1. Verify 400 UEs across 12 eNodeBs with 500k data per UE
 1. Verify 600 UEs across 12 eNodeBs with 500k data per UE
 1. Verify 30 UEs across 12 eNodeBs with 500K data changing state from active-idle-active-idle
-1. Verify APN 10 correction mapping with 50 UEs
-1. Verify PLMN Restriction for 50 valid UEs and 50 invalid UEs

 ### Dashboard

-All test suite results and daily runs are available to compare on [dashboard](http://automation.fbmagma.ninja/) admin/test1234
+All test results are available to compare on [dashboard](http://automation.fbmagma.ninja/).
+Please use `username:magma` and `password:magma`.
-We can retrieve log and grafana metrics for each run by clicking on test run result table.
+We can retrieve log and Grafana metrics for each run by clicking on test run result table.

 ### Notification

-All test suite run send notification to slack channel which is used as alerting mechanism. please join slack [chennal](https://magmacore.slack.com/archives/C02164DSGPM) for regular update
+All test suites run send notification to slack channel which is used as alerting mechanism. please join slack [channel](https://magmacore.slack.com/archives/C02164DSGPM) for regular update